NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/PBE/asset.rst

    Provides the fragility function parameters published in the Hazus Earthquake Technical Manual (2011)

 :User Defined:
    Allows you to Choose a file that provides your own set of vulnerability parameters.
-The Pelicun user manual explains how to prepare a compatible component vulnerability data file.
+The |PelicunDocs| explains how to prepare a compatible component vulnerability data file.

 .. figure:: figures/dl_p58_general.png